 Gardening in the Shade

-We were blessed with a yard that is partly shaded, although I didn’t see it that way in my first years of vegetable gardening.
+We were blessed with a yard that was partly shaded, although I didn’t see it that way in my first years of vegetable gardening.

 Edible Forest Gardening